MoserMichael/myenv/VIMENV.md

 Prior to working with linux i used to work on windows for quite some time and got used to all the editor shortcuts; Linux brought a big change in how texts are modified and i had to get used to vim.

 Now I had to do some customizing, in order to get an environment that was somehow similar to what i was used to work with.
-The result of this is my [.vimrc](https://github.com/MoserMichael/myenv/blob/master/.vimrc) file (might be useful for others who got windows withdrawal symptomps with vim).
+The result of this is my [.vimrc](https://github.com/MoserMichael/myenv/blob/master/.vimrc) file

+This might be useful for others who got windows withdrawal symptomps with vim; i actually think that it gives you the best of two words: VIM gets navigation in text better (like jumping to the next/previous word with w and b, jumping to the start/end of a line with 0/$ etc); Also normal mode has it's point - when editing existing code you don't want to change stuff by accident; however the windows way also has its points.

 So here is how to use it